 This sounds alright, because We’ve all probably experienced the advertisements touting jojoba as wonderful.
 Again this is just another case of the original being beneficial, then it becoming saturated in poisons.

 This took me some time to understand what was being used to hydrolyze this protein.
 It basically boils down to this.
 The original protein is islolated using some method, which is usually with one of many chemical solvents, and then this isolate (Jojoba Protein in this case) is mixed with something to break it down.
-Things that are commonly used are hydrochloric acid, enzymes from living things.
+Things that are commonly used are hydrochloric acid, and enzymes from living things.
 (4)

 Most of the enzymes used for protein hydrolysis are from animal sources (such as pancreatin and pepsin), plant sources (such as papain from papaya, ficin from fig, and bromelain from pineapple), and microbial sources (such as Alcalase).